eevee/eev.ee/content/2018-10-09-cheezball-rising-opening-a-dialogue.markdown

 ## To be continued

-That brings us up to [commit a173db](https://github.com/eevee/anise-cheezball-rising/commit/a173dbb506b8eb56dd2d027f98d75e558a66bb2d), which is _slightly_ beyond the [second release](https://github.com/eevee/anise-cheezball-rising/releases/tag/v20180707pre) (which includes a one-line textbox)!
+That brings us up to [commit a173dbb](https://github.com/eevee/anise-cheezball-rising/commit/a173dbb506b8eb56dd2d027f98d75e558a66bb2d), which is _slightly_ beyond the [second release](https://github.com/eevee/anise-cheezball-rising/releases/tag/v20180707pre) (which includes a one-line textbox)!
 Also that was _three months ago_ oh dear.
 I think I'll be putting out a new release soon, stay tuned!

-Next time: _collision detection_!
+Next time: [_collision detection_]({filename}/2018-11-28-cheezball-rising-collision-detection-part-1.markdown)!
 I am doomed.